 Unlike statutory or external audits, a non-statutory audit reviews company finances and business processes not mandated by any law or statute.
 Any organisation that wants to ensure they are implementing the right processes, following government regulations, reasons affecting their productivity, company’s financial strengths, etc., can perform non-statutory audits.

-The main difference between the two is
+The main difference between the statutory and non statutory audit is

 ● Statutory audits are mandatory and must be performed by external auditors.